deanebarker/api-html-resolver/README.md

 That's up to you.
 You're probably going to use the element name in some form, but you control what `config.getControllerPath()` and `config.getTemplatePath()` return, so do whatever you like.

+### What templating engine can I use?

+Anything you like (the example uses LiquidJS). `config.executeTemplate()` gets the template source and the data object.
+Do whatever you want in here and return a string.

+You can even use more than one.
+The path to the template file is passed into `config.executeTemplate()` so you can make template engine decisions based on on the file extension of the template.

 ### Can I only identify resolvable elements by tag name?

 Not necesarily. `config.isElementResolvable()` gets the entire element, and it can do whatever it wants to figure out if the element needs to be resolved -- it can examine the tag name, attributes, content, time of day, phases of the moon, whatever.